girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ![image](/assets/opic3.png){: width="550" }

-USB 1.1 supports 1 mSec polling (1 kHz), and USB 2 supports up to 8 kHz.
+USB 1.1 supports 1 mSec polling (1 kHz) while USB 2 supports up to 8 kHz.
 Since these polling packets are small, data transfer rate limitation does not apply.
 In summary, you can have a *very quick* keyboard.